 Several situations can cause your dog to growl.
 If your dog is growling as a reaction to pain or illness, you may notice that it only growls when certain parts of its body are touched.
 The dog may also show other symptoms of illness or injury, such as decreased appetite, lethargy, weight loss, biting or licking specific areas of its body, or hair loss.
-The solution to the problem of a dog that growls because of pain or illness is simple.
-If you suspect that your dog is sick or has been injured, immediately call your veterinarian.
+The solution to the problem of a dog that growls because of pain or illness is to immediately call your veterinarian.
 The proper medical treatment should alleviate the pain, which should lessen or stop the growling.

 If your dog typically growls at strangers, specific people, such as children or men, or when the dog is in an unfamiliar place, the growls are most likely due to fear.
 A dog may also growl in situations that trigger fears, such as during thunderstorms or fireworks displays.
 Some aggressive dogs may be ill and suffering from an anxiety disorder.
 If you can determine the cause of the fear, the natural course of action is to remove it (if possible) from the dog's life.
 If determining the cause or removing the cause seems impossible, reach to a behavior specialist for help.